themiszamani/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 location: iRODS4.alice
 vault: /irodsVault
 ```
 This command lists all resources defined in the iRODS zone and their type, i.e. there is one resource of type *unix file system*.
-The value after *vault* tells us where our data will be stored physically when added to the resource. *location* gives the server name of the resource, in theis case it is the iRODS server itself.
+The value after *vault* tells us where our data will be stored physically when added to the resource. *location* gives the server name of the resource, in this case it is the iRODS server itself.
 Check with:

 ```sh
 hostname